 This introduction focuses on learning via the internet, often called online learning and is written specifically for small to medium sized organisations and businesses in the care sector.
 It is a useful resource for those who are new to elearning, as well as those who have some experience already.

-Working with lesbian, gay, bisexual and transgendered people: people with physical disabilities: Doug's story
+Working with lesbian, gay, bisexual and transgender people: people with physical disabilities: Doug's story

 This film talks about the experiences of a gay man with a physical disability and how he feels social care should develop to provide more choice and control for the user of services.

-Working with lesbian, gay, bisexual and transgendered people: older people and residential care: Roger's story
+Working with lesbian, gay, bisexual and transgender people: older people and residential care: Roger's story

 This film talks about the experiences of Roger and his partners in receiving social care support.